GD399-OSD/OSD-book/Introduction/flos-regularly.md

 ## (or, the Libre Graphic Designer)

+"The master's tools will never dismantle the master's house" -- Audrey Lorde

+"...
+Capitalism must constantly 'cool hunt' and turn whatever is authentic and genuine into trends for consumption" -- Micah White

+"We need utopian thinking because without it, we are constrained by the tyranny of the possible." -- Stephen Duncombe[^2]

+"I consider that the Golden Rule requires that if I like a program I must share it with other people who like it." -- Stallman in GNU manifesto

+Teaching is more difficult than learning because what teaching calls for is this: to let learn.
+The real teacher, in fact, lets nothing else be learned than learning.
+His conduct, therefore, often produces the impression that we learn nothing from him, if by 'learning' we now suddenly understand merely the procurement of useful information. -- Martin Heidegger

+allowing someone else to find something in my work that I had never seen before can be beautiful and fulfilling.
+Yet, having someone reinterpret my artwork is not the same as someone coming up with a clever new use for a sorting algorithm. -- Eric Schrijver

 So what is this paper? what is (was?) this class?
 What is Libre Design (what is FLOS design?)

 Free/Libre Open Source Software has a wide reach.
 Open operating systems power servers and computers and open programs and modules run websites and makeup pieces of or the totality applications we rely on daily.
 F/LOSS also contemporaneously has extended deeply into the corporate (at least start up wise) sector -- Facebook React, Adobe Brackets and Phone Gap, the IBM Plex typeface, etc. -- But, despite most of the internet (and increasingly enterprise backends) running on open source tools (Linux, Apache, Node, PHP, React, etc.) visual design has yet to fully embrace these tools and ideas.
 What does visual design gain (or preserve?) by not dipping its toes into free/libre/open source?
 What can we bring to graphic design from F/LOS communities?